Opinion | Black law students are thriving at places like Georgetown, but there still aren’t enough of them

 Mismatch theory, widely popularized by UCLA Law professor Richard Sander, contends that affirmative action in university admissions paradoxically does more harm than good to “underqualified” minority students.
 Sander posits that these students learn less, are less likely to pursue demanding coursework, receive lower grades and are ultimately less likely to graduate and, in the case of law school, pass the bar exam.
 The last time the Supreme Court considered the constitutionality of affirmative action, Justice Antonin Scalia promoted mismatch theory from the bench during oral arguments.

-Critics have “identified several fundamental, and persistent, problems” with the research methodology used to support the theory — problems that Sander has never managed to remedy — and other researchers have been unable to validate Sander’s research, instead “reaching conclusions directly contrary to those of mismatch.”
+Critics have “identified several fundamental, and persistent, problems” with the research methodology used to support the theory, according to UCLA Law professor Sherod Thaxton — problems that Sander has never managed to remedy — and other researchers have been unable to validate Sander’s research, instead “reaching conclusions directly contrary to those of mismatch,” according to an amicus brief filed in 2015 by a group of legal scholars in the Fisher v.
+University of Texas affirmative action case.

 The truth is that Black students have long been thriving in elite institutions.
 For example, a 2002 study suggested that while attending elite colleges generally does not increase earnings for students across the board, Black and Hispanic students were exceptions.
 A 2005 study concluded that “minority students’ likelihood of graduation increases as the selectivity of the institution attended rises.”
 But because mismatch theory aligns with pernicious stereotypes of Black pathology, it has continued to hold.